bcgit/bc-lts-java/README.md

 Change into the ```<base_dir>/``` directory.

 ```
-./gradlew clean cleanNative prov:build util:build pg:build pkix:build tls:build mail:build copyJars
+./gradlew clean cleanNative build copyJars
 ```

-This will build a java only variation and install it in the ```jars``` directory.
-The name of the jar is defined with the ```version=2.73.0-SNAPSHOT``` version property in ```gradle.properties```.
+This will build a java only variation and copy all the build jars into ```../bc-lts-java-jars/``` directory.
+The name of the jar is defined with the ```version=2.73.4-SNAPSHOT``` version property in ```gradle.properties```.

 Running the DumpInfo class from the jar will report something similar to:

 ```
-java -cp jars/bcprov-lts8on-2.73.0-SNAPSHOT.jar org.bouncycastle.util.DumpInfo
+java -cp ../bc-lts-java-jars/2.73.4-SNAPSHOT/bcprov-lts8on-2.73.4-SNAPSHOT.jar org.bouncycastle.util.DumpInfo

-BouncyCastle APIs (LTS edition) v1.0.0b
+BouncyCastle APIs (LTS edition) v2.73.4-SNAPSHOT
-Native Status: probe lib failed to load /native/linux/x86_64/probe/libbc-probe.so lib not found in jar
-Native Features: [NONE]
+Native Features: None

-# or the vebose version

 ```